davidemms/OrthoFinder/README.md

 [Emms, D.M. and Kelly, S. **(2015)** _OrthoFinder: solving fundamental biases in whole genome comparisons dramatically improves orthogroup inference accuracy._ **Genome Biology** 16:157](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0721-2)

 ## Getting started with OrthoFinder
-You can find a step-by-step tutorial here: [Downloading and checking OrthoFinder](https://davidemms.github.io/orthofinder_tutorials/downloading-and-checking-orthofinder.html) including **instructions for Mac**, for which Bioconda is very easy option and is therefore recommended.
+You can find a step-by-step tutorial here: [Downloading and checking OrthoFinder](https://davidemms.github.io/orthofinder_tutorials/downloading-and-checking-orthofinder.html) including **instructions for Mac**, for which Bioconda is recommended and **Windows**, for which the Windows Subsystem for Linux is recommended.
 There are also tutorials on that site which guide you through running your first analysis and exploring the results files.

 ### Installing OrthoFinder on Linux
+You can install OrthoFinder using Bioconda or download it directly from GitHub.
+These are the instructions for direct download, see the tutorials for other methods.

-1. Download the latest OrthoFinder.tar.gz release from github: https://github.com/davidemms/OrthoFinder/releases (or use wget from the command line: `wget https://github.com/davidemms/OrthoFinder/releases/latest/download/OrthoFinder.tar.gz`)
+1. Download the latest release from github: https://github.com/davidemms/OrthoFinder/releases
+    * If you have python installed and the numpy and scipy libraries then download **OrthoFinder_source.tar.gz**.
+    * If not then download the larger bundled package, **OrthoFinder.tar.gz**.

 2. In a terminal, 'cd' to where you downloaded the package

-3. Extract the files: `tar xzf OrthoFinder.tar.gz`
+3. Extract the files: `tar xzf OrthoFinder_source.tar.gz`  or `tar xzf OrthoFinder.tar.gz`

-4. Test you can run OrthoFinder: `./OrthoFinder/orthofinder -h`.
+4. Test you can run OrthoFinder: `python OrthoFinder_source/orthofinder.py -h` or `./OrthoFinder/orthofinder -h`.
 OrthoFinder should print its 'help' text.

 5. If you want to move the orthofinder executable to another location then you must also place the accompanying config.json file and bin/ directory in the same directory as the orthofinder executable.

-OrthoFinder is written in python, but the version you are downloading here is a package that doesn't require python to be installed on your computer.
-It also contains the programs it needs in order to run (in OrthoFinder/bin), it will use these versions in preference to any of the same programs in your system path.
+OrthoFinder is written in python, but the bundled version does not require python to be installed on your computer.
+Both versions contain the programs OrthoFinder needs in order to run (in bin/), it will use these copies in preference to any of the same programs in your system path.
 You can delete the individual executables if you would prefer it not to do this.

 #### Installing OrthoFinder on Mac & Windows